France-Travail/happy_vllm/docs/endpoints/endpoints.md

 ### /v1/completions and /v1/chat/completions (POST)

-These two endpoints mimick the one of vLLM.
+These two endpoints mimick the ones of vLLM.
 They follow the Open AI contract and you can find more details in [the vLLM documentation](https://docs.vllm.ai/en/latest/serving/openai_compatible_server.html)

+### /v1/abort_request (POST)

+Aborts a running request

 ### DEPRECATED /v1/generate and /v1/generate_stream (POST)